FabioChiodini/blog.kiodo.it/exampleSite/content/post/GoingOldSchool.md

 /forcetype

-As this was BIOS 1.1.x I went to 3.x an then up to 6.x
+As this was BIOS 1.1.x I first went to 3.x an then up to 6.x

+That's it: **going below the value line is painful** but it was necessary this time (maybe figuring out the TCO of the whole operation would tell me that it would have been cheaper to buy new hardware but..  :P ).

 Feel free to reach out to [me ](@FabioChiodini)with **your** tricks!!